-- Participate in boating activity with a few modifications.
+- Participate in boating with a few modifications.

 - In case there are any restrictions or complications with your pregnancy, you must seek your doctor’s advice.

-- Talk to the boat staff members before hopping in a boat.
+- Talk to the boat staff members before hopping on a boat.

-- Find out about their regulations and preparations regarding pregnant riders while going on a tourist cruise.
+- Find out about regulations and preparations regarding pregnant riders while going on a tourist cruise.

-- Wear a life jacket, it will keep you safe.
+- Wear a life jacket so you are safe.